 Barbara is grateful to her parents for insisting on piano lessons, and for having a great collection of records that included Broadway musicals, big bands and cool jazz, Harry Belafonte, Ella Fitzgerald and Bach.
 The piano lessons hardwired her to enjoy learning music theory later in life; the record album covers and liner notes filled her early years with an invaluable education about performing artists and musical genres.
 (She’s glad she grew up with vinyl.)
 When Barbara moved to Portland 22 years ago, she sang with Women In Harmony and Full Circle in the first years of these choruses.
 But she was drawn to the delights of small ensemble singing, and inspired by local politics in 1997 she got together with friends and formed the mixed a cappella quintet, Referendum (the name was inspired by the movement to support legal protections for gays and lesbians in Maine), and they had a great run for 10 years.
 When Barbara had the opportunity to join Zemya in 2010, she discovered a repertoire she hadn’t known she would love so much – world folk music with a tradition of dissonant intervals and close harmonies.
 “My idea of fun is to be smack dab in the middle of lush, vibrant harmonies, and to sing songs that move people.
 Singing with Zemya gives me all this and more!”
 Barbara is co-owner of a training & consulting firm, and lives in Portland with her amazing partner of 30 years.

-After 30 years of living and raising children in Yarmouth, Maine, Ann moved with her husband to the Big City (Portland), where she’s closer to work and to her daughters.
+After 30 years of living and raising children in Yarmouth, Maine, Ann moved with her husband to the Big City (Portland), where she’s closer to work and to her daughter Abby.
 Her life has been filled with travel and music making.
 She lived for a year in South Africa, another one in Vienna, and has traveled often to Transylvania, all with an ear tuned to the local folk traditions.
-A writer by trade, Ann works for the Food and Wellness Group in Portland and also freelances.
+A writer by trade, Ann works as a freelance copywriter with a focus on content development for universities and other clients.
 “As much as I love to write, I couldn’t live without singing.
 Being part of Zemya is a true joy.”